viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

 Do

-## Prefer to extract the code into separate classes instead of using regions
+## Prefer to extract the code into separate files instead of using regions

+Although regions can be a decent way to separate different code blocks in the single file, more often it is an indication that the file contains too much code and should be extracted into separate files.

 Don't